-- Conducting annual GHG inventories and report results to City Council.
-GHG inventories inform progress towards meeting reduction targets and highlight areas that need additional action. - Establishing performance metrics and a tracking structure for monitoring progress within City departments.
+• Conducting annual GHG inventories and report results to City Council.
+GHG inventories inform progress towards meeting reduction targets and highlight areas that need additional action.

+• Establishing performance metrics and a tracking structure for monitoring progress within City departments.
 Monitoring key performance indicators (KPIs) will help track progress on individual CAAP actions.

-A list of all KPIs will be provided in an appendix of the final plan. - Evaluating and reporting progress.
+• Evaluating and reporting progress.
 Reporting the status of CAAP implementation to City Council annually will ensure there is consistent progress.

-It is important to spread out actions over many years so that CAAP strategies can build on one another. - Adapting strategies and actions.
+• Adapting strategies and actions.
 The results of the GHG monitoring and evaluation of actions using key performance indicators will be used to update the CAAP as necessary to meet CAAP goals.